ncatlab/nlab-content/pages/3/9/6/1/1693/content.md

 As a [[Boolean ring]] is a [[ring]] in which multiplication is [[idempotent]], so a Boolean rig is a [[rig]] in which multiplication is idempotent; that is, a rig in which $x^2 = x$ always holds.

 While many further properties follow from the idempotence of multiplication in a ring, most of these require subtraction (or at least cancellation of addition), so these will not necessarily hold for a Boolean rig.
 As such, it might be proper to add some of them as axioms for a Boolean rig.

 ## Properties

 Even without subtraction, we may define the Boolean join operation $x \vee y \coloneqq x + x y + y$; however, it also seems to have no nice properties without additional axioms.
 In a *commutative* Boolean rig, however, we can prove that multiplication distributes over join, meaning that multiplication and join together form another rig structure.
-But we cannot prove that this rig is also Boolean, or that join is a [[semilattice]] operation.
+But we cannot prove that this rig is also Boolean, or that join is a [[semilattice]] operation; in fact, if the Boolean rig is a [[distributive lattice]], then the "join" operation defined above is the same as the addition operation.

 ## Examples